Which of the following is NOT one of the five components of inter... | Study Prep in Pearson+

 1

-Review the five components of internal control defined by COSO: 1) Control Environment, 2) Risk Assessment, 3) Control Activities, 4) Information and Communication, and 5) Monitoring Activities.
+Step 2: Familiarize yourself with the five components of internal control as defined by COSO.
+These are: Control Environment, Risk Assessment, Information and Communication, Monitoring Activities, and Control Activities.

-Compare the options provided in the question with the five components of internal control.
-Identify which options align with the COSO framework and which do not.
+Step 3: Compare the options provided in the question to the five components of internal control.
+Identify which option does not align with the COSO framework.

-Recognize that 'Revenue Recognition' is not one of the five components of internal control.
-Revenue recognition is an accounting principle related to the timing and criteria for recognizing revenue, not a component of internal control.
+Step 4: Note that 'Financial Reporting' is not one of the five components of internal control defined by COSO.
+While financial reporting is an important aspect of organizational operations, it is not explicitly listed as a component in the COSO framework.

-Conclude that the correct answer is 'Revenue Recognition' because it does not belong to the COSO framework for internal control components.
+Step 5: Conclude that the correct answer to the question is 'Financial Reporting,' as it is not one of the five components of internal control defined by COSO.

 Watch next